 - Optional: fresh cranberries or raisins**

-- Toppings: Greek yogurt, whipped cream, or ice cream
+- For serving: Greek yogurt, whipped cream, or ice cream

-- Slice a thin layer off the top of the apple (to hold more of the topping) and core, leaving about a half inch of the bottom in tact.
-(I typically use an apple corer, take the whole core out, then cut the very bottom off the core and plug the whole.
-I find it so much easier that way.)
+Slice a thin layer off the top of each apple (this is to create a flat surface to hold more of the topping) and core, leaving about a half inch of the bottom in tact.
+(I typically use an apple corer, take the whole core out, then cut off the very bottom of the core and plug the hole.
+A paring knife may be used, if preferred.)

-- Set the apples in a pie plate or square baking dish.
-Then mix the remaining ingredients except the butter or coconut oil and cider.
+Set the apples in a lightly greased pie plate or square baking dish.
+Mix the remaining ingredients except the butter, cider, and optional items.

-- Stuff the holes with the oat mixture and mound slightly on top of the apples.
-Sprinkle a slightly rounded quarter cup around the bottom of the baking dish.
+Stuff the apples holes with the oat mixture and mound slightly on top of the apples.
+Sprinkle a slightly rounded quarter cup of the mixture around the bottom of the baking dish.
 This will help thicken the cider into a syrupy sauce.
-If using, scatter the fresh cranberries or raisins around the base of the baking dish.
+If using, scatter a handful (about 1/4-1/3 cup) of fresh cranberries or raisins around the base of the apples.

-- Pour the cider around the apples (but not on top), and then top each apple with a teaspoon of butter or coconut oil.
+Pour the cider around the apples (but not on top), and then top each apple with a teaspoon of butter.